kwk/ghgql/README.md

 Interested in contributing?
 Check out the contributing guidelines.
 Please note that this project is released with a Code of Conduct.
 By contributing to this project, you agree to abide by its terms.

+### Commit message conventions and semantic versioniong (semver)

+We use semantic versioning and [these commit message conventions](https://www.conventionalcommits.org/en/v1.0.0/) can be used to automatically bump the version number and generate the changelog.

 ## License

 `ghgql` was created by Konrad Kleine.
 It is licensed under the terms of the MIT license.